CrossRef/event-data-percolator/README.md

  - If it has already been seen, set the "duplicate" field to the Event ID and date.
  - If the Action ID has not already been seen, set the "duplicate" value to "false".

-### 4. Process each Observation
+### 4. Process each Observation to extract Candidates

  - Transform Input Bundle, keeping structure identical.
- - According to the input type, apply the relevant transformation.
+ - According to the input type, apply the relevant transformation to generate candidates.
  - Each transformation is supplied the value of the "duplicate" value.
  - If it is "false", the transformation is applied normally.
  - If it is not false, the transformation won't attempt to extract any DOIs, but will pass through the input (or a hash of it).

+### 5. Match Candidates into DOIs

+ - Transform Input Bundle, keeping structure identical
+ - For every Action:
+     - Collect all of the candidate DOIs and Landing Page URLs
+     - Attempt to convert each one into a DOI

-### 5. Create Events and Evidence Record
+### 6. Create Events and Evidence Record

  - Generate an Evidence Record ID (a UUID).
  - Create an Evidence Record that includes the resulting Input Package under the "input" key
  - For every Action, take the union of DOIs found (as some may be found by more than one Observation).
  - Create a mapping of Action ID to list of Events, include in the Evidence Record under the "events" key.

-### 6. Send
+### 7. Send

  - Send Evidence Record to Evidence Registry with its ID.
  - Send each Event to the Event Bus.